OAI/OpenAPI-Style-Guide/README.md

 ## The Initiative Name and Usage

 The **OpenAPI Initiative** refers to the organization that oversees the specification.
-It must contain ONE spaces and FIVE capital letters.
+It must contain ONE space and FIVE capital letters.
 After the initial declaration, it may be referred to as the "OAI" in subsequent references, for example:

 * *The OpenAPI Specification (OAS) provides an open governance model, as directed by the OpenAPI Initiative's charter.
 The specification, although managed by the OAI, is not the same as the initiative itself.*

+## Guidelines for Naming Projects, Tools, or Organizations

+If you are creating something that works with or depends upon the OpenAPI Specification, you may decide you would like to use `OpenAPI` in the name of said thing.
+In these cases, it is important to consider whether your audience might confuse your effort as being under the auspices of the OpenAPI Initiative.
+Ask yourself, "Might someone think this was an official tool/project/group of the OAI?"
+If the answer is, "Maybe," then consider adding a modifier.
+For example, `OpenAPI Tools` vs `OpenAPI-based Tools` or even `Tools for OpenAPI`.
+If you're uncertain, please reach out via Twitter or email, and we can help work through it with you.

+Similarly, you may wish to have a graphic that uses the colors or visual themes of the OpenAPI logo.
+Again, tread carefully, as it is important for the community that the OAI maintain a strong, recognizable brand.
+For example, if you're considering using the barbell element or the segmented circle, you may want to reach out to the OAI proactively to avoid a rebranding exercise later.

 ## References to Teams in the Project